heavyairship/LambdaCalc/README.md

 ### Stdlib

-The standard library contains let-bindings for useful things, like arithmetic functions, logical constants and connectives, pairs control flow structures (while, if), lists, etc. Note that this is a work in progress.
+The standard library contains let-bindings for useful things, like arithmetic functions, logical constants and connectives, pairs, control flow structures (while, if), lists, etc. Note that this is a work in progress.
 Here are some examples.

 #### Arithmetic